dsyph3r/symblog-docs/docs/configuration-and-templating.rst

 As part of the bundle generator, Symfony2 has created a default controller.
 We can run this controller by going to ``http://symblog.dev/app_dev.php/hello/symblog``.
-You should see a simple greeting page.
+You should see a simple greetings page.
 Try changing the ``symblog`` part of the URL to your name.
 We can examine at a high level how this page was generated.

 Routed